-Two western Pennsylvania schools - McKeesport High School in McKeesport and St. Patrick Middle School in Canonsburg - won the 2011 "Forms of Energy" video contest sponsored by Westinghouse.
+The Butler Senior High School located in Butler, Pa won the 2013 "Forms of Energy" video contest sponsored by Westinghouse, a Toshiba Group company.
 The contest calls on students to prepare a three- to seven-minute video on nuclear energy and two other forms of energy.
 The videos can be staged as a commercial, news broadcast, talk show, music video, documentary or other creative production.
-The winning schools receive $3,000 for their science departments, and each participating student receives $100 for school supplies.
+The winning schools receive $3,000 for their science departments.

 AHRA Putting Patients First Grant Program